 - If you have an older loved one, be sure to check out Dependency & Addiction Among Seniors via ParentsGiving.com.
 They provide information for identifying and preventing risky substance use among elderly people.

-Are there evidence-based drug prevention programs for youth and families?
+Are there science-based drug prevention programs for youth and families?

-The following are evidence-based prevention programs for children and young adults in collaboration with parents to educate youth on life skills, conflict resolutions, substance use prevention and efficient communication techniques.
+The following are science-based prevention programs for children and young adults in collaboration with parents to educate youth on life skills, conflict resolutions, substance use prevention and efficient communication techniques.

 Are there any scholarships for children of parents with a substance use disorder?

 There are scholarships available for students studying or going through difficult moments as a result of living with a parent with a substance use disorder or losing a parent to substance use.
 Please check back periodically, as we will update this list as more opportunities become available.

 - The New York Times College Scholarship is a scholarship for New York City high school students having achieved academic excellence while enduring a hardship or difficult life experiences.